zamiul20/Basal-Library/README.md

     The directories 'list_syntax' and 'word_syntax' are libraries that use different syntaxes for their calculations, as well as input and output.

-I will fix the code files (they may not as intended) after clearing up the documentation.
+I will fix the code files (they may not work as intended) after clearing up the documentation.

-The directory \Calculator_App\bin contains the android app (Android version 10+) for the basal calulator (cannot handle decimals), only integers
+The directory /Calculator_App/bin contains the android app (Android version 10+) for the basal calulator (cannot handle decimals), only integers

 There is a directory 'other_code' for code related to Basal, but is not the core module.